-Tip # 1 for winning quotes: make the most of the conversation
+Tip # 1 for winning proposals: make the most of the conversation

 In any case, write down: